carbon-language/carbon-lang/llvm/docs/OpaquePointers.rst

 ================

-As of April 2022 both LLVM and Clang have complete support for opaque pointers, and opaque pointers are enabled by default in Clang.
+As of April 2022 both LLVM and Clang have complete support for opaque pointers, and opaque pointers are enabled by default in LLVM and Clang.

 For users of the clang driver interface, it is possible to temporarily restore the old default using the ``-DCLANG_ENABLE_OPAQUE_POINTERS=OFF`` cmake option,